Skip to Main Content

 Use these databases to find articles and other information.

-A free electronic archive of research pre-print articles in physics, mathematics, computer science, nonlinear sciences, quantitative biology, and statistics.
+An electronic archive of over one million pre-print research articles in physics, mathematics, computer science, and related areas.
+Coverage dates: 1991 - Current.

 Web of Science

 A citation database that allows you to search the online versions of Science Citation Index and Social Sciences Citation Index.
 The analyze tool can be used to filter results by author, publication year, journal subject category, institution, language or source title.

 The Jahrbuch Project includes a searchable database of math research from 1868-1942, and has a digital archive of the most important mathematical publications of the period.

 Safari Books Online's on-demand digital library provides access to over 40,000 technology books and videos from leading publishers.
 Coverage dates: 1972-current.

 These databases are very general in nature.

 Cross-disciplinary with full text of 6,500+ scholarly journals.
 Thousands of additional publications with good links to full-text.
 Coverage dates: Varies.

 Gale Science in Context

 Contextual information on hundreds of today's most significant science topics.
 By integrating authoritative, curriculum-aligned reference content with headlines and videos, it draws students into the subject matter, showing how scientific disciplines relate to real-world issues, from weather patterns to obesity.
 Coverage dates: current.